Caliphate: Abbasid Caliphate (750–1517)

-Abbasid Caliphs at Baghdad
+Abbasid caliphs at Baghdad

 In 750, the Umayyad dynasty was overthrown by another family of Meccan origin, the Abbasids.
 Their time represented a scientific, cultural and religious flowering.
 Islamic art and music also flourished significantly during their reign.
 Their major city and capital Baghdad began to flourish as a center of knowledge, culture and trade.
 This period of cultural fruition ended in 1258 with the sack of Baghdad by the Mongols under Hulagu Khan.
-The Abbasid Caliphate had however lost its effective power outside Iraq already by c.
+The Abbasid Caliphate had, however, lost its effective power outside Iraq already by c.
 920. By 945, the loss of power became official when the Buyids conquered Baghdad and all of Iraq.
 The empire fell apart and its parts were ruled for the next century by local dynasties.

-In the 9th century, the Abbasids created an army loyal only to their caliphate, composed predominantly of Turkic Cuman, Circassian and Georgian slave origin known as Mamluks.
+In the ninth century, the Abbasids created an army loyal only to their caliphate, composed predominantly of Turkic Cuman, Circassian and Georgian slave origin known as Mamluks.
 By 1250 the Mamluks came to power in Egypt.
 The Mamluk army, though often viewed negatively, both helped and hurt the caliphate.
 Early on, it provided the government with a stable force to address domestic and foreign problems.
 However, creation of this foreign army and al-Mu'tasim's transfer of the capital from Baghdad to Samarra created a division between the caliphate and the peoples they claimed to rule.
-In addition, the power of the Mamluks steadily grew until Ar-Radi (934–41) was constrained to hand over most of the royal functions to Muhammad ibn Ra'iq.
+In addition, the power of the Mamluks steadily grew until Ar-Radi (934–941) was constrained to hand over most of the royal functions to Muhammad ibn Ra'iq.

 Under the Mamluk Sultanate of Cairo (1261–1517)

-In 1261, following the Mongol conquest of Baghdad, the Mamluk rulers of Egypt tried to gain legitimacy for their rule by declaring the re-establishment of the Abbasid caliphate in Cairo.
-The Abbasid caliphs in Egypt had little political power; they continued to maintain the symbols of authority, but their sway was confined to religious matters.
+In 1261, following the Mongol conquest of Baghdad, the Mamluk rulers of Egypt tried to gain legitimacy for their rule by declaring the re-establishment of the Abbasid Caliphate in Cairo.
+The Abbasid caliphs in Egypt had no political power; they continued to maintain the symbols of authority, but their sway was confined to religious matters.
 The first Abbasid caliph of Cairo was Al-Mustansir (r.
 June–November 1261).
-The Abbasid caliphate of Cairo lasted until the time of Al-Mutawakkil III, who ruled as caliph from 1508 to 1516, then he was deposed briefly in 1516 by his predecessor Al-Mustamsik, but was restored again to the caliphate in 1517.
+The Abbasid Caliphate of Cairo lasted until the time of Al-Mutawakkil III, who ruled as caliph from 1508 to 1516, then he was deposed briefly in 1516 by his predecessor Al-Mustamsik, but was restored again to the caliphate in 1517.

-The Ottoman Great Sultan Selim I defeated the Mamluk Sultanate and made Egypt part of the Ottoman Empire in 1517.
+The Ottoman sultan Selim I defeated the Mamluk Sultanate and made Egypt part of the Ottoman Empire in 1517.
 Al-Mutawakkil III was captured together with his family and transported to Constantinople as a prisoner where he had a ceremonial role.
 He died in 1543, following his return to Cairo.

-Parallel regional caliphates in the later Abbasid Era
+Parallel regional caliphates in the later Abbasid era

 The Abbasid dynasty lost effective power over much of the Muslim realm by the first half of the tenth century.

 The Umayyad dynasty, which had survived and come to rule over Al-Andalus, reclaimed the title of caliph in 929, lasting until it was overthrown in 1031.